 Margaret Lepley is a computer scientist at Mitre Corporation who now mainly works in data compression for images.

 Vladimir Pozdnyakov did his first Ph.d. in St. Petersburg and then came to Penn to do a second Ph.d.
 He works in limit theory, mathematical finance, and other areas of applied probability, including scan statistics.
-He is now an associate professor at UConn.
+He is now a Professor at UConn.

-Zhihua Qiao is currently a research associate at J. P. Morgan.
+Zhihua Qiao was most recently a research associate at J. P. Morgan.
 He did a Ph.d. in statistics at Wharton and liked it so much he decided to do a scond Ph.d program in finance at MIT and he now works in the financial services industry.

 Dan Rudolph and I were students together at Stanford, and he is the co-author I have known the longest.
 Dan died of ALS in February 2010; he was 61.

 Timothy Snyder did his Ph.D. with me at Princeton in Applied and Computational Mathematics.
 We wrote several papers together while he was at Georgetown University, where he became a very young Associate Dean.
-He then became Dean of Arts and Sciences at Fairfield University, and more recently became Vice-President of Loyola University of Maryland.
+He is now the 16th President of Loyola Marymont University in Los Angeles, an institution with more than 9,000 students.

 Joel Spencer can be aptly called "Mr. Probabilistic Method."
 Like Persi, he is here as a co-editor of our IMA volume Discrete Probability and Algorithms.

 Donald Stanat started out in physics and mathematics, but he headed to computer science almost in time to be there for the creation.
-He retired from UNCA a few years back.
+He retired from UNC a few years back.

 Bill Steiger is a professor of computer science at Rutgers who sometimes teaches statistics at Princeton and who is always interested in problems of computational geometry.

-Frank Stenger does numerical analysis at the University of Utah.
+Frank Stenger is now Professor Emeritus at the University of Utah.
 He is best known for work on approximation theory and the sinc function.